Djack06/Project-1/README.md

 - What is the advantage of a jump box? <ins>Jump boxes improve security because they are highly-secured computers which are never used for non-administrative tasks such as accessing email and internet browsing.</ins>_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the <ins>file system</ins> and system <ins>performance such as CPU usage and memory usage</ins>.
-- _TODO: What does Filebeat watch for? <ins>Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstatsh for indexing.</ins>_
+- _TODO:_ What does Filebeat watch for? <ins>Filebeat monitors log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.</ins>
 -
-- _TODO: What does Metricbeat record?_
+- _TODO: What does Metricbeat record?

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.